pixolin/wp-on-raspi/readme.md

 ---
 `restore.sh``
-Restore archive created with `archive.sh` by installing WordPress and restoring the content of an archive file.
+Restore archive created with `archive.sh` by installing default WordPress and then restoring the content of an archive file.